 at your school.

 If you have not heard from your coordinator by September 4, please contact Lauren Smith (firstname.lastname@example.org) if you are at a Champaign School or Tom Howley (email@example.com) if you mentor at an Urbana School .

 Each month we will be highlighting a mentor in the Champaign/Urbana school district.
 These are the faces of community members who are giving a hour of their time per week to meet, have fun, and make a positive impact on the lives of our children.
 We are so grateful for each of them and all they do---join the ranks of some awesome people who dare to "be the change".

 "Be the change you wish to see in the world." -Ghandi

 How long have you been mentoring?
-3.5 years
+2 years with my current Mentee, and four years with my previous Mentee.

 What inspired you to mentor?